shashforge/agent-harness/README.md

-**Status: working core.** The executor, tool contracts, failure taxonomy, transition trace, checkpoint persistence, crash-resume, replay, golden-trace regression tests, and an LLM-backed planner all work and are tested.
-The planner is a plain callable, which is the
-point: the harness owns control flow; the model is a component.
+**Status: working core.** The executor, tool contracts, failure taxonomy, transition trace, checkpoint persistence, crash-resume, replay, golden-trace regression tests, context compaction, and an LLM-backed planner all work and are tested.
+The planner is a plain callable, which is the point: the harness owns control flow; the model is a component.

 Design writing behind this code: